Dave Edwards (linebacker): Professional career

+In 1970, Edwards was injured and did not start in the Cowboys' December 5 game against Washington.
+This is the only regular season Cowboys' game he did not start from 1965 to 1975.
+The following week, Edwards intercepted two passes in a December 12 game against the Cleveland Browns, in the first and fourth quarters.
+The game was played in muddy conditions that kept the score low.
+Edwards' second interception sealed a 6–2 win.
+Howley also had two key defensive plays in the Cleveland game, and the Associated Press named Howley and Edwards co-winners as NFL Defensive Player of the Week.
+That victory was key for the team's winning the National Football Conference's East Division and making the playoffs, ultimately leading to Dallas' first Super Bowl appearance (Super Bowl V), against the Baltimore Colts.
+Edwards started and had three tackles in the Super Bowl, a 16–13 loss.

+In 1971, the Cowboys again won the NFC East, with an 11–3 record.
+Edwards had two interceptions and two fumble recoveries during the regular season.
+They went on to defeat the Miami Dolphins, 24–3 in Super Bowl VI.
+Edwards had two tackles in the game.
+The Cowboys were in the NFC championship game the following season, losing to the Washington, 26–3.
+In the 1973 season, they again reached the NFC championship game, losing to the Minnesota Vikings, 27–10.
+Edwards had two fumble recoveries and .5 sacks that season.
+The following season, the Cowboys missed the playoffs, but they reached the Super Bowl again in the 1975 season, losing Super Bowl X to the Pittsburgh Steelers, 21–17.
+Edwards had three tackles, in what was the last game of his NFL career.

 On July 1, 1976, he announced his retirement and was replaced with Bob Breunig.
 Although overshadowed by Howley and Jordan, he was a key component in the Cowboys' defensive dominance during the late 1960s and early 1970s.
 Cowboys defensive assistant coach Ernie Stautner said "The best thing you can say about Edwards is that he's a pro.
 He plays while he's hurt and he still does an outstanding job.
 That's what a pro is".

+Legacy and honors

-Edwards missed only one game in his 14 NFL seasons, while playing in 181 regular season games, starting 164 of those games.
+Edwards missed only one game in his 13 NFL seasons playing with the Cowboys, while playing in 181 regular season games, starting 164 of those games.
 He recorded 30 turnovers, that included 13 interceptions and 17 fumbles recoveries (tied for second in franchise history).
 He also played in 18 playoff games.
 He helped the Cowboys win three NFC Championships and one Super Bowl.
 He played in Super Bowls V, VI and X. Super Bowl X was his last game.